Yuwoii/qr-redirect/QR-CUSTOMIZATION-README.md

 ## Overview

 We've enhanced the QR Redirect platform with comprehensive QR code customization capabilities.
-Users can now create visually appealing and branded QR codes directly from the dashboard with a wide range of customization options.
+Users can now create visually appealing and branded QR codes directly from the dashboard with a wide range of customization options and an intuitive visual selection interface.

 ## Features Implemented